+I am licensed in the states of California and Montana.
 I have extensive and very well rounded education, i.e., I am skilled in approaches that address the mind, body and unconscious.
 I don't have a "one size fits all" approach.
 Instead, given my broad training and experience, I adapt to the needs of the client.
-I have also been in the field for 20 years.
+I have also been in the field for 25 years.
 I have also won several awards for excellence.

 I received my undergraduate degree from Antioch University in Marina del Rey, CA. Thereafter, I received a Masters degree from the University of Southern California, where I graduated with Honors.
 As a USC Field Instructor, I was awarded the Master Field Instructor Award.
 I continue to serve as Adjunct Faculty at USC's graduate School of Social Work.
 I hold a certificate in Advanced Psychoanalytic Psychotherapy from the Southern California Psychoanalytic Institute, and a Diplomate in Clinical Social Work, where I ranked in the top 5% nationwide.
 A Diplomate in Clinical Social Work (DCSW) is the highest level of credentialing available through the National Association of Social Workers; NASW is the largest professional social work organization in the world.

 I am certified as an EMDR practitioner by EMDRIA.